024Runner/udacity_navigation/REPORT.md

 <h2>Action Vector Output</h2>

 Deep Q-Networks are designed to produce a Q-value for every possible action in a single forward pass.
 This avoids having to run the neural network individually for every action.
+This output can be used stochastically or by choosing the action corresponding to the maximum value.

+<h2>Convolutional Layers</h2>

+The DQN agent not only can exploit spatial relationships and spatial root space but can also extract some temporal properties.
+These input and output relationships are implemented via stacked convolutional layers with RLU (regularized linear units) activation followed by a fully connected hidden layer also with RLU and a fully connected linear output layer responsible for producing the vector of output values.